progcityscape/pands-project/README.md

 # pands-project
-First commit [^1] consists of only the iris dataset and a test file to ensure that the link is correctly set up between the github repository and the folder on my system.

-Before considering the background and history of the Iris Dataset, I would briefly like to present the following principles that will shed light on and guide our analysis of the aforementioned dataset:
 ## Creating the Analysis File
 ### Import
 First we will import the data using one of Python's built in libraries, Pandas.